raghuramrangaraju/Discussions/README.md

   -  Login screen
 ![alt text](https://github.com/rahuram777/Discussions/blob/master/Discussions/Screenshots/Discussions1.png)

   -  When you login successfully.
-You could able to see the main screen which questions are raised by the Users.
+You could able to see the main screen where the questions are raised by the Users.
 ![alt text](https://github.com/rahuram777/Discussions/blob/master/Discussions/Screenshots/Discussions2.png)

 -  Next when you click on any of the questions.
-You would able to see the discussion page where many people added their claim.
+You could able to see the discussion page where many people added their claim.
 ![alt text](https://github.com/rahuram777/Discussions/blob/master/Discussions/Screenshots/Discussions3.png)
   - Then you can express your interest by clicking like or dislike button.
 Or could able to support the stance by providing a new claim by clicking + button near the respective stances.
 ![alt text](https://github.com/rahuram777/Discussions/blob/master/Discussions/Screenshots/Discussions4.png)